Reviews

 No nasties

 I also have peace of mind knowing that Sundays don’t use any additives, nasties or preservatives in their recipes.
-Like I mentioned above, you can clearly see the ingredients listed on the side of the box and on the bag.
+As I mentioned above, you can clearly see the ingredients listed on the side of the box and on the bag.

 Customized

-Sundays Food For Dogs (Photo: Life With Klee Kai)
+Sundays box (Photo: Life With Klee Kai)

 I found this process really simple, and I appreciated being able to include Copper and Skye in the same meal plan for convenience rather than having to create separate accounts, which is the case with some of their rivals.